-Full Moon Circle's Recommended Reading List 2
+Recommended Reading List 2

 Can yoga and meditation unleash our inherent supernormal mental powers, such as telepathy, clairvoyance, and precognition?
 Is it really possible to perceive another person's thoughts and intentions?
 Influence objects with our minds?
 Envision future events?
 And is it possible that some of the superpowers described in ancient legends, science fiction, and comic books are actually real, and patiently waiting for us behind the scenes?
 Are we now poised for an evolutionary trigger to pull the switch and release our full potentials?
 Dean Radin, Director of Research at the Institute of Noetic Sciences (IONS) and bestselling author of The Conscious Universe, presents persuasive new experimental evidence for the existence of such phenomena.
-He takes us on a thrilling scientific journey and challenges outdated assumptions that these abilities are mere superstition.
-Focusing on Patanjali's mysterious Yoga Sutras -- 2,000 year-old meditation practices believed to release our extraordinary powers -- Radin offers powerful evidence confirming that sometimes fact is much stranger, spookier, and more wonderful than the wildest fiction.
+He takes us on a thrilling scientific journey and challenges outdated assumptions that these abilities are mere superstitions.
+Focusing on Patanjali's mysterious Yoga Sutras -- 2,000-year-old meditation practices believed to release our extraordinary powers -- Radin offers powerful evidence confirming that sometimes fact is many strangers, spookier, and more wonderful than the wildest fiction.

 Explore new worlds without booking a flight!
 In Adventures Beyond the Body, William Buhlman recounts his fascinating experiences with astral travel, connects this phenomenon with current cosmological theories, and suggests that we all have the capability to travel to parallel universes.
-Don't worry about getting lost--Adventures is filled with well mapped methods for finding your way out of your body and into other worlds.
-Control is Buhlman's mantra, specifically control over our fear of the unknown.
+Don't worry about getting lost--Adventures is filled with well-mapped methods for finding your way out of your body and into other worlds.
+Control is Buhlman's mantra, specifical control over our fear of the unknown.
 He precisely addresses the common events that can occur during an out-of-body experience, taking the fear out of the journey, and allowing you to focus on living the adventure. -Brian Patterson

 "An intriguing guidebook for those who want to venture beyond the horizon of ordinary reality." -Raymond Moody, author of Life After Life

 This is a basic book on Astral traveling.
 Robert has refined his teaching of out-of-body experiences by helping people learn over the web for almost a decade.
-The book is original and the material is thought provoking.
+The book is original and the material is thought-provoking.
 What I liked was that Robert stated how easy it is for anyone to soul travel and remember it.
 I have had personal experiences with out-of-body experiences but personally felt they were something that rarely happen for me.
 So I have been reading this book each night before I go to sleep and practicing the exercises.
-Last night I flew out of my bedroom, around my farm, and to the tops of my neighbors tall poplar trees.
+Last night I flew out of my bedroom, around my farm, and to the tops of my neighbor's tall poplar trees.
 The colors were beyond the normal spectrum of intensity and it was night time.
-I then crashed into a tree and instantly jumped up in bed with the vivid memory.
+I then crashed into a tree and instantly jumped up in bed with a vivid memory.
 I believe this book is revolutionary.
 I think the techniques of seeing smoke rings raise up your body, relaxing it, and the image of pulling your inner body out with a spirit rope as you fall asleep are effective techniques. -- Michael Peter Langevin Magical Blend--#68

-How do we know the spiritual is real? -- Ways of not knowing: distortions of science and intelligence -- Starting from the natural world: a psychic coup d'État? -- Extended aspects of mind: the big five -- Telepathy -- Clairvoyance, or remote viewing -- Precognition -- Psychokinesis -- Psychic healing: PK on biological systems? -- Postcognition and extended aspects of mind: the many maybes -- Out-of-the body experiences -- Near-death experiences -- Postmortem survival: after-death communications -- Mediumship: experimental approach to postmortem survival -- Reincarnation -- So what have we learned? -- If I believed the western creed -- Bringing it all back home: personal reflections -- Returning to mystical experience The author reconciles the scientific and spiritual worlds by looking at empirical evidence for the existence of paranormal phenomena that points toward our spiritual nature, including telepathy, clairvoyance, precognition, psychokinesis, and psychic healing.
+How do we know the spiritual is real? -- Ways of not knowing: distortions of science and intelligence -- Starting from the natural world: a psychic coup d'État? -- Extended aspects of mind: the big five -- Telepathy -- Clairvoyance, or remote viewing -- Precognition -- Psychokinesis -- Psychic healing: PK on biological systems? -- Postcognition and extended aspects of mind: the many maybes -- Out-of-the-body experiences -- Near-death experiences -- Postmortem survival: after-death communications -- Mediumship: an experimental approach to postmortem survival -- Reincarnation -- So what have we learned? -- If I believed the western creed -- Bringing it all back home: personal reflections -- Returning to mystical experience The author reconciles the scientific and spiritual worlds by looking at empirical evidence for the existence of paranormal phenomena that points toward our spiritual nature, including telepathy, clairvoyance, precognition, psychokinesis, and psychic healing.

 A parapsychological study of the meaningful coincidence of events, extrasensory perception, and similar phenomena.
-This is a work which explores the parapsychological aspects of coincidence and ESP and how they are manifested in our lives.
+This is a work that explores the parapsychological aspects of coincidence and ESP and how they are manifested in our lives.